Rational points on non-linear horocycles and pigeonhole statistics for the fractional parts of $\sqrt{n}$: The Special flow under 1

-Next, as mentioned in \textsection\ref{sketch}, we will use the special flow under the ceiling function $1$ to show that any product of weak-star limit point of the measures (\ref{nu}) with the Lebesgue measure $ds$ on $[0,1)$ is conjugate to a joining of the systems $(X,U_t, m_X)$ and $([0,1), R_t, ds)$, where $U_t(\Gamma g) = \Gamma g u(t) $ and $R_t(s) = \{ s + t \}$.
-This will imply that $ \nu = m_X$ due the following Lemma based on the work of Klienbock in \cite{kleinbock1999badly}.
+Next, as mentioned in \textsection\ref{sketch}, we will use the special flow under the ceiling function $1$ to show that any weak-star limit point $\nu$ of the measures (\ref{nu}) is the Lebesgue measure.
+Specifically, the special flow will give us a system with invariant measure $\nu \times ds$ conjugate to a joining of the systems $(X,U_t, m_X)$ and $([0,1), R_t, ds)$, where $U_t(\Gamma g) = \Gamma g u(t) $ and $R_t(s) = \{ s + t \}$.
+This will imply $ \nu = m_X$ due the following.

 \begin{lemma} The flows $(X,U_t, m_X)$ and $([0,1), R_t, ds)$ are disjoint. \end{lemma}